YouKnow74/StadiumSpotter-FE/README.md

 - Integrate online payment options to cater to the preferences of individuals who favor convenient and secure transactions.
 - Enhance user experience by providing detailed reviews and ratings for the communities at each stadium.
 - Keep users informed about reservation statuses with real-time updates, ensuring accurate and timely information.
-- Implement an interactive seating chart for stadiums, enabling users to choose their preferred seats during the reservation process.
+- Implement an interactive seating chart for Musixbox, enabling users to choose their preferred seats during the reservation process.
 - Facilitate communication between users venue administrators and stadium owners with an in-app messaging system, addressing queries and providing assistance in real-time.
 - Offer multi-language support to cater to a diverse user base, ensuring that language barriers do not hinder the user experience.
 - Introduce loyalty or membership programs, offering exclusive perks, discounts, or early access to reservations for dedicated users.